-Here's what we know about the real Lisa Brennan-Jobs: Born May 17, 1978, Lisa Nicole Brennan is the Apple co-founder Steve Jobs' daughter from his high school love, Chrisann Brennan.
-Jobs wasn't present for Lisa's birth, but he came to visit a few days after she was born.
+Here's what we know about the real Lisa Brennan-Jobs: Born May 17, 1978, Lisa Nicole Brennan-Jobs is the Apple cofounder Steve Jobs' daughter from his high school love, Chrisann Brennan.
+Jobs wasn't present for Brennan-Jobs' birth, but he came to visit a few days after she was born.

-Strangely, though, perhaps terrified by the prospect of being a father, Jobs publicly denied being Lisa's dad, and a legal case followed.
-Even after a DNA paternity test established Jobs as Lisa's father, he made up a ridiculous argument that because the DNA test said he was 94.1 percent likely to be Lisa's father, 28 percent of the male population could also be Lisa's father.
+Strangely, though, perhaps terrified by the prospect of being a father, Jobs publicly denied being Brennan-Jobs' dad, and a legal case followed.
+Even after a DNA paternity test established Jobs as Brennan-Jobs' father, he made up a ridiculous argument that because the DNA test said he was 94.1 percent likely to be Brennan-Jobs' father, 28 percent of the male population could also be her father.
 Years later, Jobs apologized for the cruel remarks.

-Once paternity was legally declared, Jobs was forced to give Lisa's mom $385 per month in child support.
+Once paternity was legally declared, Jobs was forced to give Brennan-Jobs' mom $385 per month in child support.
 He increased the amount to a mere $500 a month once he became a millionaire.
-As Lisa Brennan got older, she and her father reconciled, and she even lived with him during high school.
-She legally changed her name to Lisa Brennan-Jobs.
-Wanting to be a writer, Lisa attended Harvard University and graduated in 2000.
+As Brennan-Jobs got older, she and her father reconciled, and she even lived with him during high school.
+It wasn't until then that she legally changed her name to Lisa Brennan-Jobs (adding the Jobs).
+Wanting to be a writer, Brennan-Jobs attended Harvard University and graduated in 2000.